SiegeEngineers/aoe2map/README.md

 - Descriptions of Collections may now also contain markdown formatting.

+- Bugfix: The names of `ZR@` maps do not get butchered anymore when downloading a Collection.

 ### 18.11.1

 - The mappack creator now allows to individually configure the probability for each map to be chosen.